kkazm/bugtracker-ui/README.md

 A bug tracker with a web-based user interface, similar to Jira and Bugzilla.
 This repository is the web client built with Angular.

-The corresponding REST web service source code is [available here](https://github.com/kkazm/bugtracker).
+The corresponding REST backend web service source code is [available here](https://github.com/kkazm/bugtracker).

+**Demo available online at <https://kkazm.ovh/bugtracker>**

 By default, the application expects a REST API at `http://localhost:8080`.
-This can be changed in the configuration file: [tsconfig.json](tsconfig.json).
+This can be changed in the configuration file: TODO

-**Demo available online at <https://kkazm.ovh/bugtracker>**

 ## Development server